Wednesday, September 27, 2023

 Alan J. Dettlaff

-Experts with lived experience will have an authentic discussion about the harm of removal as experienced by children and families today via placement in foster care and juvenile detention.
+Experts with lived experience engaged in an authentic discussion about the harm of removal as experienced by children and families today via placement in foster care and juvenile detention.
 This session will allow the audience an opportunity to reflect on the role system actors play in perpetuating harm and the ways they can align themselves and their organizations with the solutions proposed by the panelists and other directly impacted people and communities.
-Panelists will share their experiences and perspectives on:
+Panelists shared their experiences and perspectives on:

 • the intergenerational harms of family separation,